w3bwizart/antigravity-sync-extension/README.md

 ## 🛰 Part 2: Fleet Sync Extension

-The extension provides a non-technical UI for 18 employees to sync their local files with your master GitHub repos.
+The extension provides a non-technical UI to sync their local files with your master GitHub repos.

 ### **Compiling and Packaging (.VSIX)**